bingeli1212/nitrile-preview/doc/DOC-diagram.md

     trump-diamond-10 5 5

+For a standard card, the size is fixed at 5 grid unit in width and 6 grid distance in height.
+For the previous command, the lower-bottom location of the card will be aligned with the coordinates (5,5).
+The font-size for any texts inside the card is fixed and is not configurable.
+The face of the card will always be filled with the color of white and is not configurable.
+The only visual changes that a user can provide is the width of the outline of the card.

 The second part of the command is the name for the suit.
 It should be one of the following names: